sorbaathens/academic-website/content/donate/_index.md

 [Luv Trails](https://www.luvtrails.com/) this is another new tool connecting donations with trail stewarding organizations.
 More to come, get the app.

-[Amazon Smile](https://smile.amazon.com) Search for 'Southern Off-Road Bicycle Association' and choose the 'Athes, GA' chapter
+[Amazon Smile](https://smile.amazon.com) Use this [link](https://smile.amazon.com/ch/45-4076792) to find our organization, or search for 'Southern Off-Road Bicycle Association' and choose the 'Athens, GA' chapter.